 Is a Disney Cruise for preschoolers?
-That was the question I seriously asked myself as I accepted Disney’s wonderful invite to the 2017 Social Media Moms Celebration.
-I mean, CLEARLY Walt Disney World parks are perfect for preschoolers (as we took complete and utter advantage of our annual passes in 2016).
+That was the question I seriously asked myself as I accepted Disney’s wonderful invite to the annual Social Media Moms Celebration.
+I mean, CLEARLY Walt Disney World parks are perfect for preschoolers (as we took complete and utter advantage of our annual passes when our daughter was little).

 But a cruise?
 And without my mom for travel backup?
 I figured we’d take a chance and give it a shot anyways…